phoswald/sample-markdown/sample.md

 Inline <abbr title="Hypertext Markup Language">HTML</abbr> is supported.

+### Extensions

+A line break can also be produced by a backslash \
+at the end of the line.
+They also work in GitHub, VS Code and dillinger.io, but not in Eclipse or markdownlivepreview.com.

-Tables are an extension in GitHub Flavored Markdown.
-They also work in VS Code (press Ctrl+Shift+V or Ctrl+K V for preview).
+Tables are an extension defined by GitHub Flavored Markdown.
+They also work in VS Code, but not in Eclipse.
-If you add two spaces after each row, the layout is readable even if tables are not actually recognized (for example in Eclipse).
+If you add two spaces after each row, the layout is readable even if tables are not actually recognized.

 | xx | yy | zz |
 | -- | -- | -- |